aws/aws-eks-best-practices/content/security/docs/pods.md

 These policies are defined as:

 + **Privileged:** Unrestricted (unsecure) policy, providing the widest possible level of permissions.
 This policy allows for known privilege escalations.
 It is the absence of a policy.
 This is good for applications such as logging agents, CNIs, storage drivers, and other system wide applications that need privileged access.

 + **Baseline:** Minimally restrictive policy which prevents known privilege escalations.
 Allows the default (minimally specified) Pod configuration.
 The baseline policy prohibits use of hostNetwork, hostPID, hostIPC, hostPath, hostPort, the inability to add Linux capabilities, along with several other restrictions.
-Controls are: `AppArmor, Capabilities, Host Namespaces, HostPath Volumes, Host Ports, Privileged Containers, proc mount type, SELinux, Sysctls`

 + **Restricted:** Heavily restricted policy, following current Pod hardening best practices.
 This policy inherits from the baseline and adds further restrictions such as the inability to run as root or a root-group.
 Restricted policies may impact an application's ability to function.
 They are primarily targeted at running security critical applications.
-Controls are: `non-root users, non-root groups, Privilege Escalation, Seccomp, Volume Types`

 These policies define [profiles for pod execution](https://kubernetes.io/docs/concepts/security/pod-security-standards/#profile-details), arranged into three levels of privileged vs. restricted access.

 To implement the controls defined by the PSS, PSA operates in three modes:

 + **enforce:** Policy violations will cause the pod to be rejected.

 + **audit:** Policy violations will trigger the addition of an audit annotation to the event recorded in the audit log, but are otherwise allowed.

 + **warn:**	Policy violations will trigger a user-facing warning, but are otherwise allowed.

 These modes and the profile (restriction) levels are configured at the Kubernetes Namespace level, using labels, as seen in the below example.